purovitz/Instagram/README.md

   *  He has access to the management panel (thanks to the easy admin package) in which he can manage all the things on the website

-## What did I learn creating it?

-This

 ## Things that I would like to improve/add in the future: